-How would you feel if I told you that the rate of injury in youth sports has spiked in the last decade?
+How would you feel if I told you that the rate of injury is youth sports has spiked in the last decade?
 And no, that’s not because more kids are breaking bones.
 The spike is in repetitive overuse injuries.
-Conditions like tendinitis, muscle tears, and cartilaginous break down are running rampant in our town and travel teams alike.
-They are sidelining our young athletes at a record pace.
+Conditions like tendinitis, muscle tears, and cartilaginous break down are running rampant in our town and travel teams alike and they are sidelining our young athletes at a record pace.

+Anyone who knows me will tell you this: I will stand on a soap box and scream at the top of my lungs that we need to stop early sports specialization in our youth athletes.
 These problems are literally due to the spike in year-round participation in single sports.
 I could drop statistics such as the fact that in the 2018 NFL Draft, 29 out of 32 First Round Draft Picks played 3 different sports in high school (THREE!!).
-32 out of 32 played at least 2 sports in high school.
-The reason this is important is because it forces our body to move in different ways, movement patterns, to strengthen the body and create support through a wide range of athletic movements.
+Or that 32 out of 32 played at least 2 sports in high school.
+The reason this is important is because it forces our bodies to move in different ways, movement patterns, to strengthen the body and create support through a wide range of athletic movements.
 That alone will help our young athletes develop their muscles very differently and create strength in ways they didn’t know they had.
 It also blows apart the notion that single sport specialization is a predictor to playing at the collegiate or professional levels.

-If you put that knowledge to use for the betterment of our young athletes, the orthopedic community applauds you.
+If you put that knowledge to use for the betterment of our young athletes, I and the rest of the orthopedic community applaud you.
 But that isn’t what this article is truly about.
 The reality is with the pressure being put on kids and parents alike, the year-round play issue isn’t going to go away tomorrow.
 So, what else can we do?
 We need to look deeper than the internal side of our athletes’ health.
 We need to look at how they move.

 What if I told you that by screening the movement patterns of our youth athletes that we can pick out specific weaknesses and range of motion limitations which could land your child on the sideline before they start?
 The ability to analyze movement is the hallmark of a good orthopedic physical therapist.
 I have fixed more rotator cuff tendinitis in my overhead throwing athletes like baseball players and quarterbacks through the years by looking at the way their lower body moves and stabilizes them during their throw than by attacking their shoulder alone.
 A pitcher is strong and can throw the ball fast not solely because of the way they can whip their arm around, but by the way in which they can generate force through their legs and core to allow for the entirety of movement mechanics to enhance their velocity.